Recreational Level 1 Avalanche Course

 - Applying the Current Avalanche Bulletin to Tour Planning

-- Develop a trip plan based on snowpack and weather
+- Develop a trip plan based on snowpack, weather and terrain options

 - Make and record field observations